adelezaini/MasterThesis/README.md

 - `training`: some scripts to learn and train how to analyse modelled data
 - `img`: imported images

- *data is not uploaded on the GitHub repository for storage capacity **notebook analysising LPJGUESS data are not imported for confidential content
+ *\*data is not uploaded on the GitHub repository for storage capacity*

+ *\**notebooks analysising LPJGUESS data are not imported for confidential content*

 ## Contributing